Jamaica Grade 05 Mathematics Course**

 Geometry

-1.3.1 Describe and draw parallel, perpendicular and intersecting line segments w
+1.3.1 Describe and draw parallel, perpendicular and intersecting line segments

-1.3.2 Differentiate between models of parallel and perpendicular line segments
+1.3.2 Differentiate between models of parallel and perpendicular line segments.

 1.3.3 Identify an angle as being acute, right, obtuse or reflex.